IWishMilkCookies/2048/README.md

 This lead to the research of the documentation of what Qt had to offer.
 Even after attempting their way of starting a thread, the issue of not being able to update the GUI layout from a seperate thread persisted.

+We circumvented the issues in someways by binding the space bar to the GUI update method and virtually simulating a spacebar press within the program itself, but that was too cheesy.

 To make a long story short, the Network works, it's just not very compatible with this application in particular, though that being said, the game made by **jvaelen** is still very well made and worth